-The Gantt color labels are useful to display potential problems in the schedule and to display the timing and status of the scheduled activities.
-Some useful label segments include "Timing" which can identify capacity and material bottlenecks and the "Material Status" segments which can identify possible shortages of materials.
+The Gantt color labels are useful for displaying potential problems in the schedule and the timing and status of the scheduled activities.
+Some useful label segments include "Timing," which can identify capacity and material bottlenecks, and the "Material Status" segments which can identify possible shortages of materials.

 Late / Capacity Bottleneck